llaske/sugarizer/docs/tutorial_step7.md

 Waooow, a very beautiful background for our pawns!

-You've learn in this step how to integrate content from the Journal using the Journal chooser dialog.
+You've learned in this step how to integrate content from the Journal using the Journal chooser dialog.
 It's a nice way to allow learners to combine multiple activities and create powerful contents.

-Note that the background choosen should be store in the datastore object for the activity else it will be lost on next launch.
+Note that the background chosen should be stored in the datastore object for the activity else it will be lost on the next launch.
 It should be interesting also to send it to other connected users.
 You could try to solve these issues as an exercise.

 [Go to next step](tutorial_step8.md)